 Things like raises, promotions, new houses, or other new possessions feel good for only a few fleeting moments, but they have no long-term benefits.

 “Things like raises, promotions, new houses, or other new possessions feel good for only a few fleeting moments, but they have no long-term benefits,” she says.
 So what tends to push the needle when it comes to happiness?
-Family, friendship, social connections, new experiences, gratitude, and compassion are a few factors.
+Family, friendship, social connections, new experiences, gratitude, and compassion may be a few factors.
 “Real happiness is not a destination—it’s a journey,” Benton tells us.
 “We experience happiness in the here and now from the choices we make in our daily lives.”

 With that in mind, we asked Benton and Dimitriu to help explain what we can do now to be happy.